The robot assisted surgery

 dr n. med.

 prof. dr hab. n. med.

 Contact the Individual Patient Assistant

-Have you got any additional questions or would like to find out more about the da Vinci method, about the course of the treatment or the conditions that it concerns?
+Have you got any additional questions or would like to find out more about the robotic method, about the course of the treatment or the conditions that it concerns?
 We are at your disposal and can arrange an appointment for you to be seen by a specialist at our hospital.

 The most important benefits for the patient

 MAXIMAL CONTROL AND SAFETY OF THE PROCEDURE

 Lower blood loss, minimisation of postoperative pain